Delivery Driver Rams Into Crowd In Münster, Germany Killing Three

 — NewsAlertHQ (@NewsAlertHQ) April 7, 2018

 Although authorities are in no way confirming this rumor, many believe that it is not a coincidence this attack fell on the exact one-year anniversary of an almost identical incident in Stockholm, Sweden in 2017.
 A stolen beer truck was driven through a crowd of pedestrians at a local department store, killing four and wounding 15 others.
-The tragedy was labeled as a terrorist attack by law enforcement officials shortly thereafter.
+The tragedy was labeled as a terrorist attack by law enforcement officials shortly after that.

-Saturday’s attack in Münster marks the third attack in the past year and a half that has caused fatalities in Germany, although the number of incidents on the whole is far greater.
+Saturday’s attack in Münster marks the third attack in the past year and a half that has caused fatalities in Germany, although the number of incidents, on the whole, is far greater.
 The most notable of all of these is the 2016 Berlin attack, which left 12 dead and 48 injured after a truck drove into a Christmas market in the heavily populated Breitscheidplatz, the city’s town square.
-This was said to be the work of the Islamic State, or ISIS as it is more commonly known.
+This was said to be the work of the Islamic State or ISIS as it is more commonly known.

 Just over seven months later, the Hamburg attack killed one and injured five due to a failed Palestinian asylum seeker launching a knife attack in an Edeka supermarket.
-The weapon was a 20 cm-long kitchen knife actually taken from the store shelves, which he then used to kill a 50-year-old man.
-Reports say that the attacker’s wish was to “die a martyr”, shouting allegiance to Allah before he went on his rampage.
+The weapon was a 20 cm-long kitchen knife taken from the store shelves, which he then used to kill a 50-year-old man.
+Reports say that the attacker’s wish was to “die a martyr,” shouting allegiance to Allah before he went on his rampage.